 A common talking point throughout the event was service level agreements (SLAs) or, more specifically, service level targets in the context of IT support.
 It was started by the combination of a room-wide workshop and a customer panel involving Karnesh Patel and Robert O’Brien of ITV, and Roman Jouravlev of AXELOS.

-The workshop gave participants the opportunity to discuss the main barriers to success in one of three areas:
+The workshop gave Refresh:IT attendees the opportunity to discuss the main barriers to success in one of three areas:

 - Delivering a consistent set of services